codex-academy/expressjs-auth/steps/middleware_global.md

 });
 ```

-This middleware component will not do much it will only log a message to the console.
+This middleware component doesn't do much: it only logs a message to the console.

 ## Using middleware